29HENRIKH/Predicting-Customer-Churn-in-E-commerce/README.md

 # PREDICTING CUSTOMER CHURN IN E-COMMERCE
-# 📡 Churn Guard: A Predictive Model for Telecommunication Consumer Retention
+# Churn Guard: A Predictive Model for Telecommunication Consumer Retention

-### 🧠 Slogan:
 **"Stay Ahead.
 Know Who Will Leave Before They Do."**

 ---

-## 🚀 Project Overview
+##  Project Overview

 **Churn Guard** is a machine learning classification model built to **predict customer churn** in the **telecommunication industry**.
 Leveraging historical data and behavioral features, the model provides insights that help telecom providers identify at-risk customers **before they leave**.